Accounts Commission

 We operate impartially and independently of councils and of the Scottish Government.

 Read our Strategy 2021-26 which sets out our aims, the priorities we will use in fulfilling these aims, and the principles and approaches used to shape our reporting.
+Our Annual review reports on how we have delivered on our aims.

 See our joint work programme with the Auditor General for Scotland to find out what we are planning to report on this year.

-Commission members
+Our members

 Our meetings

-Download transcript of the Accounts Commission's video - RTF 54Kb
+Download transcript - RTF 50Kb

 Latest news